Bob Rathbun: Biography

 Rathbun served as the play-by-play announcer on Atlanta Braves baseball games on Fox Sports Net (formerly SportsSouth) from 1997 to 2006.

 He is currently the play-by-play announcer for the NBA's Atlanta Hawks, and the WNBA Atlanta Dream.
 He is currently partnered with Dominique Wilkins, a nine-time NBA All-Star and player for the Hawks.
 In addition, Rathbun also serves as the play-by-play announcer for Southeastern Conference football games on FSN South and Atlantic Coast Conference college basketball and football games for Raycom Sports.

 Prior to the Hawks' December 5, 2022 game against the Oklahoma City Thunder, Rathbun had a medical emergency live on-air.
 Hawks' sideline reporter Lauren Jbara filled in for him in the game.
-Mike Morgan was hired to fill in for Rathbun for the next few Hawks games before he returned on December 19.
+Mike Morgan and Mike Conti subsequently filled in for Rathbun for the next few Hawks games before he returned on December 19.

 Recognition

 Rathbun was inducted in the Catawba College Sports Hall of Fame in 2006, and a recipient of the Distinguished Alumni Award in 1988.

 After being named Virginia Sportscaster of the Year six separate times, he was awarded the same honor in Georgia in 1998.
 In 2008, he was named to the Virginia Sports Hall of Fame.

 In 2025, he was also inducted into the Georgia Sports Hall of Fame.